Commitment + Clinical Leadership = Better Outcomes

 According to the Sleep Foundation, meditation brings a state that is similar to falling asleep called the relaxation response.
 Meditation can lower psychological distress and calm down the nervous system, which in turn prevents insomnia and improves sleep quality.7

-A study looked at participants who do not meditate and had no known sleep issues.
+A study looked at participants who did not meditate and had no known sleep issues.
 The study found that those who practiced different meditation techniques had improved sleep quality by the end of the 8 weeks.
 The researchers looked at how their participants reported sleep quality, daily disturbances, and sleep efficiency, concluding that meditation can make an overall improvement in sleep.8

 Start practicing meditation as a way to naturally calm your body at night before bedtime.